On this page

 Contact Education Associate Julian Ollive on email@example.com

-Each year the National Theatre commission ten new plays for young people to perform – 300 young companies and over 6,000 young people aged 13-19 years from across the UK are taking part this year.
-We are hosting 16 of these companies in 2020 across April and May in our Studio theatre.
+Each year the National Theatre commission ten new plays for young people to perform – 300 young companies and over 6,000 young people aged 13-19 years from across the UK take part.
+We play host to 16 of these companies in our Studio theatre.
 Interested in taking part next year?
 Contact Education Associate Julian Ollive on firstname.lastname@example.org

 Playhouse is a national collaboration between Theatre Royal Plymouth, Birmingham Rep, Theatr Iolo, Bristol Old Vic and York Theatre Royal.
 The five theatres work together to commission professional playwrights each year to write short plays specifically for large casts of young people aged 8 to 11 years to perform.
 This culminates in five festivals performing new plays across the UK.